lsst-dm/dax_obscore/doc/lsst.dax.obscore/index.rst

 - names of the ``DataId`` attributes, e.g. ``instrument``,
 - ``records`` with a corresponding dimension name as an index and an attribute of that record. e.g. ``records[exposure].obs_id``,
+- ``id`` which represents dataset ID (UUID),
-- names of other attributes of ObsCore data model, e.g. ``dataproduct_type``, the list of attributes is limited to a subset, currently implemented in this module.
+- names of other attributes of ObsCore data model, e.g. ``dataproduct_type``, the list of attributes is limited to a subset currently implemented in this module.

 Few examples of specifying ``obs_id_fmt`` value::